speric/speric.github.com/_posts/2020-07-15-share-by-default.md

 What shouldn't you share by default?

 * Individual matters, shared in private.
-This includes things shared  with you by someone, or shared with you about someone.
+This includes things shared  with you by someone, or shared with you _about_ someone.

 * Assume anything shared in a 1:1 is "share with permission".
-If you learn something in a 1:1 that you think another person would should hear, always ask "Do you mind if I share that?"
+If you learn something in a 1:1 that you think another person should hear, always ask "Do you mind if I share that?"
 In my experience, most of the time the answer is yes, but never assume.

 A bias for "share by default" doesn't you will wind up sharing everything in public.
 It only means that you're looking for reasons _to not_ share